 - The built-in jack isn’t as stable as those of Eleiko and Kabuki – you’ll need to be cautious when loading the bar.

-The best deadlift bar out of the multi-purpose bars is the Rogue 2.0.
-It’s the only bar that scored the perfect 12/12 among the 100 Olympic bars we rated.
+The best deadlift bar out of the multi-purpose bars is the Rogue Ohio.
+It scored the highest among the 100 Olympic bars we rated.

 It’s the embodiment of everything people love about Rogue – high tensile strength, smooth rotation of the sleeves, and their proprietary Rogue Work Hardening (RWH).